 The Carbon Benefits Project (CBP) provides tools for agriculture, forestry and land management projects to estimate the impact of their activities on climate change mitigation (carbon stock changes and greenhouse gas (GHG) emissions).
-The tools can be used at all stages of a project, are free to use and user friendly.
-The CBP modeling tools were developed by Colorado State University and partners under a Global Environment Facility co-financed project which was led by the United Nations Environment Program.
+The tools are free to use and user friendly.
+The CBP modeling tools were developed by Colorado State University and partners under a Global Environment Facility co-financed project implemented by the United Nations Environment Program.

 A simple assessment - Suitable for a quick assessment at any stage, including proposals.